|2||Make a Wish||Lyrics/Info||2:47|

 ‘Mirror Might Steal Your Charm’ was self-produced and recorded in a lock-out studio in one short burst.
 "I think it’s healthy as an artist to switch up your environment once in a while.
 The production is tight as a whistle, but also more raw” offers Wyatt.
 "The process made for a more focused and personal sounding record, with a healthy dose of guitar throughout.
 Things are a little more refined.
 If we aren’t implementing past experience into new situations then we aren’t learning.
 Progress is very appealing to us,” adds Fletcher.

-Once again leaving genre boundaries in the dust, The Garden twins return with ‘Mirror Might Steal Your Charm,’ out 30th March via Epitaph Records.
-Taking ...
+Once again leaving genre boundaries in the dust, The Garden twins return with ‘Mirror Might Steal Your Charm,’ available now via Epitaph Records.
+Taking the ...